FourThievesVinegar/solderless-microlab/docs/assembly-control-unit.md

 1. **Install the CNC shield.** Place CNC shield on the Arduino, push the CNC pins into the header sockets on the Arduino until it is fully connected.
 <IMG ALT="Installing the touchscreen" SRC="./media/control-unit/cu_shield.png" WIDTH="200" />

-1. **Add Heatsinks to Stepper Motor Driver Modules** Each Stepper Motor Driver modules came with a small heatsink.
+1. **Add Heatsinks to Stepper Motor Driver Modules.** Each Stepper Motor Driver modules came with a small heatsink.
 Peel the adhesive and attach a heatsink to the square black chip on the top of each Stepper Motor Driver module.
 <IMG ALT="Installing the touchscreen" SRC="./media/control-unit/cu_motor_driver.jpeg" WIDTH="300" />
 <IMG ALT="Installing the touchscreen" SRC="./media/control-unit/cu_driver_heat.png" WIDTH="200" />

-1. **Add the Stepper Motor Driver Modules** Orient and insert the stepper motors driver boards into the X, Y, and Z slots on the shield.
+1. **Add the Stepper Motor Driver Modules.** Orient and insert the stepper motors driver boards into the X, Y, and Z slots on the shield.
 <IMG ALT="Adding Stepper Motor Driver Boards" SRC="./media/control-unit/cu_arduino_assembled.png" WIDTH="300" />

-1. **Set Enable Pin to Ground** Place 1 female-female jumper lead on the enable and ground pins to enable the board.
+1. **Set Enable Pin to Ground.** Place 1 female-female jumper lead on the enable and ground pins to enable the board.

-1. **Add Stepper Motor Cables** The stepper motors cables have a female connector on one end and bare wire on the other.
+1. **Add Stepper Motor Cables.** The stepper motors cables have a female connector on one end and bare wire on the other.
 Connect a female connector to the X header, Y header, and Z header on the CNC shield.